RosenRap: MacKenzie

 MR: What are your concerns for Rosendale?
 What do you think is important to take care of in Rosendale?

-M: I mean, it’s kind of a double edged sword.
+M: It’s kind of a double edged sword.
 One of my concerns is it becoming super popular, but at the same time, I do like when more people know about it, obviously I share with all my friends – have you checked out this town?
 I like that there’s more businesses opening up.
-But of course, more businesses open up to things get more expensive.
-You know, I would say in terms of concerns, just figuring out how to grow in a sustainable way that works for everyone.
+But of course, more businesses open up, so things get more expensive.
+I would say, in terms of concerns, just figuring out how to grow in a sustainable way that works for everyone.
+I know not everything works for everyone.
+But having those open dialogues, I’ve been to a few town hall meetings specifically around the Airbnb situation.
+And it’s a complicated one.
+You know, it’s one where there’s a lot of tension in the town about it.
+People usually fall on one side or the other.
+I don’t want to see a divide in this town, but I feel like sometimes it gets in that direction.

 MR: Well, it seems like you really can see both sides.